 High quality meteorological data are needed for long-term forest ecosystem research, particularly in the light of global change.
-The long-term data series published here comprises almost 20 years of measurements for two meteorological stations in Isone in Switzerland where one station is located within a natural broad-leaved forest stand (ISB) with European beech (Fagus sylvatica; 70-100 yrs) as dominant tree species.
-A second station is situated in the very vicinity outside of the forest (field station, ISF).
+The long-term data series published here comprises almost 20 years of measurements for one meteorological station in Lens in Switzerland which is located within a natural coniferous forest with Scots pine (Pinus sylvestris; 150-170 yrs)) as dominant tree species.
 The meteorological time series are presented in hourly time resolution of air temperature, relative humidity, precipitation, photosynthetically active radiation (PAR) and wind speed.
-Isone is part of the Long-term Forest Ecosystem Research Programme (LWF) established and maintained by the Swiss Federal Research Institute WSL.
+Lens is part of the Longterm Forest Ecosystem Research Programme (LWF) established and maintained by the Swiss Federal Research Institute WSL.

-^{}Correspondence to Matthias Haeni, matthias.haeni@wsl.ch
+$ Correspondence to Matthias Haeni, {\tt matthias.haeni@wsl.ch}$